 Under the current situation, the appointments for all the residence permits that were presented at the foreigner’s office have been canceled:

-However, an exceptional authorization has been created for the application of residences.
+This means that this initial applications must be done online entirely.
 You will have to present a number of specific documents and some personal ones.

 Procedures you can't undertake right now